atombysx/EyeRespAnalysis/README.md

 Analysis work based on eye data processed by Michael's software on matlab.

-This repository contains the functions, analysed datasets from each mouse and .mlx file managing the plots.
+This repository contains the functions, analysed datasets from each mouse and .mlx live scripts managing the analysis plots.

 ## The Workflow of Data Processing
 1. Run etGUI.m to analyse the pupil from the Michael's software.